 Most companies require a copy of your new identification if you have existing loans or credit cards before the changes take effect.
 Although the identification requirements vary by lender, you'll likely need to send the company a copy of your driver's license, social security card, passport, or marriage certificate.

-Yes, but in most places you'll have to get a court order to do it.
+Yes, but in most places, you'll have to get a court order to do it.
 Some couples want to be known by a hyphenated combination of their last names, and a few even make up new names that combine elements of each.
 For example, Ellen Berman and Jack Gendler might become Ellen and Jack Berman-Gendler or, perhaps, Ellen and Jack Bergen.

-No. When you marry, you are free to keep your own name or take your husband's name, without a court-ordered name change.
-In most states your husband can adopt your name, instead, if that's what you both prefer.
-However, in general you'll need a court order if you and your husband both want to change to a different name that you share.
+No. When you marry, you are free to keep your own name or take your husband's name without a court-ordered name change.
+The same is true whether you're in a same-sex or opposite-sex marriage.
+In most states, your spouse can adopt your name, instead, if that's what you both prefer.
+However, in general, you'll need a court order if you and your spouse both want to change to a different name that you share.

 Give some careful thought to what name feels best for you.
 You can save yourself considerable time and trouble by making sure you are happy with your choice of a name before you change any records.

 Start here to find family and divorce lawyers near you.